 Students who are on time benefit and grow from important warm-ups and the technique exercises.
 We know that classes with punctual students form a more cohesive community year-round.
 These students take more pride in their work.
 Consistent attendance tremendously benefits each Dancer and their classmates.

-Attend your child’s ribbon days
+Attend your child’s Family-sharing days

 Talk about dance at home